 For these purposes, at the bottom, you can lay some mesh or coco fiber carpet & put some gravel on so water can flow out easily.
 The mesh piece or coco fiber carpet makes it easy to grab the whole layer & pull it up if we need to do some maintenance here and there afterwards.

 Coconut shells, sawdust, wood chips or sand also work.
 Straw may not be ideal because it takes up quite a bigger volume than the other materials.

 On top of that, we can add some mulch.
 Pine mulch is okay for this.
 A weed barrier helps separate the bigger pieces from the smaller pieces for easier cleaning.

-When you're starting, it's good to make the foods a bit more moist.
+When you're starting your bin, it's good to make the foods a bit more moist.
 This prevents them from drying out & hardening up.
-We'll put in a little bit of food first just enough for the BSF larvae & to keep the mold & houseflies away.
+We'll put in a little bit of food first just enough for the BSF larvae & to keep the mold and houseflies away.

 If the foods get too moist or runny, it may create a bad smell.
 To get rid of the smell, fluff up or air out the stuff in the bin.
-For example, if it gets quite jelly-like, put in some paper to suck up the moisture.
+For example, if it gets quite jelly-like or gelatinous, put in some paper to suck up the moisture.
 Add dry food stuff like crumbled cookies or crackers to wick out the excess water.
 If the foods rot, we can take it out & put it in another compost bin to get rid of the smell.